 Where to stay

 Once you’ve chosen your route, be sure to book your campsites in advance, which you can easily do online.
-If you don’t feel comfortable camping the entire time, you can always make pricier reservations at the hotels (refugios) or hire a guide for a portion of the trip.
+If you don’t feel comfortable camping the entire time, you can always make reservations at the hotels (refugios).
 Either way, you’ll get to experience an amazing multi-day hike while taking in Torres des Paine’s glacial lakes, rivers and granite peaks.

 What to bring